Aightech/ROBber_hand/README.md

 ```
 ## Usage

+### Setup
+- Plug the arduino USB wire to the computer.
+- Plug the Webcam to the computer.
+- Connect the motor driver to a power supply (ex: a phone charger).

 ### Setting:
 To ensure the different parameters of the experiments are correct run the program setting with the command:
 ```bash